What Is HTML5 — The Modern Markup Language Powering the Web

 - Improved SEO: Semantic tags help search engines better understand your content.

-- Better performance: HTML5 pages load faster and offer improved responsiveness.
+- Better performance: HTML5 pages load faster and are more responsive.

 - Built-in form validation: Reduces the need for JavaScript for common input validations.